ThalesGroup/helm-spray/README.md

 The umbrella chart gathers several components or micro-services into a single solution.
 Values can then be set at many different places:
 - At micro-service level, inside the `values.yaml` file of each micro-service chart: these are common defaults values set by the micro-service developer, independently from the deployment context and location of the micro-service
 - At the solution level, inside the `values.yaml` file of the umbrella chart: these are values complementing or overwriting default values of the micro-services sub-charts, usually formalizing the deployment topology of the solution and giving the standard configuration of the underlying micro-services for any deployments of cwthis specific solution
-- At deployment time, using the `--values/-f` or `--set` flags: this is the placeholder for giving the deployment-dependent values, specifying for example the exact database url for this deployment, the exact password value for this deployment, the targeted remote server url for this deployment, etc. These values usually change from one deployment of the solution to another.
+- At deployment time, using the `--values/-f`, `--set`, `--set-string`, or `--set-file` flags: this is the placeholder for giving the deployment-dependent values, specifying for example the exact database url for this deployment, the exact password value for this deployment, the targeted remote server url for this deployment, etc. These values usually change from one deployment of the solution to another.

 Within the micro-services paradigm, decoupling between micro-services is one of the most important criteria to respect.
 While values con be provided in a per-micro-service basis for the first and last places mentioned above, Helm only allows one single `values.yaml` file in the umbrella chart.
 All solution-level values should then be gathered into a single file, while it would have been better to provide values in several files, on a one-file-per-micro-service basis (to ensure decoupling of the micro-services configuration, even at solution level).
 Helm Spray is consequently adding this capability to have several values file in the umbrella chart and to include them into the single `values.yaml` file using the `#! {{ .File.Get <file name> }}` directive.